-No two agents will have quite the same experiences or look at the same challenges in their first year in real estate.
+No two agents will have quite the same experiences or look at the same challenges during their first year in real estate.
 But you can expect to face certain events and engage in a few regular activities.
-Your first challenge will be simply to get the ball rolling.
+Your first challenge will be to simply get the ball rolling.
 Stay focused, master your studies, and partner with a brokerage that will provide mentorship, guidance, and resources.

 Growing your sphere of influence

 You will build your real estate career on relationships and your ability to network and obtain leads.
 The more people who know you’re in the real estate business, the more potential clients you’ll have.
 As you start your first year, it’s important to put yourself out there: networking, attending community events, connecting with friends and family, and cold calling.

 Now is a great time to launch a real estate career.
 Download our FREE guide: Is a Real Estate Career Right for You?

 Expanding your real estate knowledge

 You’ll learn a lot in your pre-licensing coursework, but you’ll face many new challenges that will require real-world experience and expertise.
 Work with a seasoned agent or mentor in your brokerage to get personally acquainted with your local market.
 Take professional development classes that will further your education, whether or not they’re part of a certification program.

 Real estate agents are salespeople.
 Nothing is more crucial to mastering the art of the sale than practice and experience—including failure, now and then.
 Many brokerages offer sales training and support, and you should take advantage of those resources during your first year.

 Streamlining your finances your first year in real estate